meliton/Scripts/Coupon/Readme.md

 ## The Coupon Challenge

+I came across some coupon printing software that does not play nice with your computer.
+Specifically, it does not uninstall cleanly.
+The fix for this is to install this in a virtual machine.
+Guess what... it doesn't install in a VM... or does it... hence, The Coupon Challenge.

-Install virtual machine software
+First step.
+Get yourself good quality virtual machine software with non-persistent drives and printing capabilities.
-- VMware
+- VMware Player.
+Get the latest version from your favorite software source.

-Configure VMware to enable virtual printers
+Once you install VMware, you'll need to enable virtual printer support.
 - Open VMWare Player
 - `Player | File | Preferences ...`
-- Enable option Enable Virtual Printers
+- Enable the option `Enable Virtual Printers`

-Grab a low-memory VM from a legal source... maybe `IE8 on XP` to run in `VMware`...
+Next, you'll need an operating system supported by the coupon printing software.
+You can grab a low-memory VM from a legal source like `IE8 on XP` and run that in `VMware`...
+I'm using XP because of it's small memory footprint.
-- <a href="http://modern.ie" target="_blank">modern.ie website</a>
+- The <a href="http://modern.ie" target="_blank">modern.ie website</a> has a whole supply of them.

-Add the following file and directory to your OS to allow VM installation <br>
+Once you install your OS in VMware, you'll need to add the following file and directory to your OS to allow VM installation <br>
 -  `C:\vmok\vmok.txt` and the file can be empty

 Set up your hard drive to remember (persistent) or forget changes (non-persistent)<br>
 ** You use only ONE of these lines and at it in your .vmx config **

+For IDE drives<br>
-    ide0:0.mode = "independent-persistent"
+    `ide0:0.mode = "independent-persistent"  `<br>
-    ide0:0.mode = "independent-nonpersistent"
+    `ide0:0.mode = "independent-nonpersistent" ` <br>

+For SCSI drives<br>
-    scsi0:0.mode = "independent-persistent"
+    `scsi0:0.mode = "independent-persistent"  `<br>
-    scsi0:0.mode = "independent-nonpersistent"
+    `scsi0:0.mode = "independent-nonpersistent" ` <br>

 Also, after every reboot, you'll need to change the registry entry to rename VMWare Drive.